Itsurguy2/Android-ScoreCounter/README.md

 # Android-ScoreCounter
-THis is an Android score counter team one vs team two
+This is an Android score counter team one vs team two